Nandithh/M1_BoreMotorPicker_util/1_Requirements/README.md

 ## 5W's and 1H

 ### What
-   It is an automatic assistant that help customers choose their pump sets according to their requirement.
+   It is an automatic assistant that help customers buy their pump sets according to their requirement.

 ### Why
-   It is required to choose the motor as per specification.
+   It is required to buy the motor as per specification.

 ### When
    * It is used when buying motors for new borewell.